 Cryptocurrency exchange handles the large bulk of Bitcoin exchanges rather than merchants directly.
 Payment processing latencies of roughly 10 minutes on the blockchain make it difficult to use Bitcoin in a retail context.
 Many economists say that payment service providers can convert the Bitcoin payment for merchants who accept them and the prices are rarely quoted in Bitcoin units and many trades necessary state one or even two currency conversions.
 They furthermore state that only three of the top 500 US online retailers accept Bitcoin in 2017 and 2018.
 This was because of the high transaction fees and long transaction times that are associated with Bitcoin’s scalability and usage.

 After processing $411 million in sales in September 2017, according to Bloomberg, the top 17 crypto merchant-processing firms only processed $69 million during that same month.
 According to a researcher reported by Bloomberg, Bitcoin is “not genuinely usable” for retail transactions because of its high prices and inability to manage chargebacks.
 According to economist Kim Grauer, bitcoin payment for modest retail goods is impractical because of high price fluctuation and transaction fees.
 For large-item purchases on various sites and cross-border payments to freelancers and other merchants, bitcoin is still used.
+You can visit this for more information.

 Digital currency exchanges are places where people can get Bitcoins.